- Create a qi-field.

 Cultivating the central qi and make it permeate the tendon membranes.

-Central qi is very important to the health, strength and vitality of the practitioners.
+Central qi is very important to the health, strength and vitality of practitioners.
 In fact, this method was derived from the Essential Forms of Shaolin Martial Arts – the first step of the 12-month Forms, one of the secret methods to build inner strength.

 Help restore health for intestines and stomach patients.

-Supplementary exercise for patients restrained in bed.
+Supplementary exercise for patients confined to bed.

 After about one-week practice, while the hands are pressing and circling upon the upper abdomen, one may feel the flowing of the inner central qi.

 One to three months later, the central qi can be doubled, one feels strong and vigorous, a sonorous voice from the depth of the chest may be built.
-The upper abdomen becomes full and round which is a sign of the “risen tendon membranes” the preparatory step to practice hard forms in Shaolin Martial Arts.
+The upper abdomen becomes full and round which is a sign of the “risen tendon membranes”, the preparatory step to practice hard forms in Shaolin Martial Arts.